-HOW DOES A FELONY AFFECT YOUR LIFE
+HOW DOES A FELONY AFFECT YOUR LIFE?

-When a person is convicted of a felony, it inevitably creates a large ripple effect into all aspects of the individual’s life; from legal consequences on to employment prospects, dealing with societal perception and stigma, all the way down to mental/emotional stress and damage it does to one’s confidence (it erodes).
+When a person is convicted of a felony, it inevitably creates a large ripple effect in all aspects of the individual’s life; from legal consequences to employment prospects, dealing with societal perception and stigma, all the way down to mental/emotional stress and damage it does to one’s confidence (it erodes).

-In this post, we explore the consequences of a felony conviction, allowing us to understand the many challenges and barriers that convicted felons face on a daily basis, as well as the need for informed solutions to enable a successful transitioning back into society.
+In this post, we explore the consequences of a felony conviction, allowing us to understand the many challenges and barriers that convicted felons face on a daily basis, as well as the need for informed solutions to enable a successful transition back into society.

-WHAT ARE THE LEGAL CONSEQUENCES OF A FELONY CONVICTION
+WHAT ARE THE LEGAL CONSEQUENCES OF A FELONY CONVICTION?

 The legal consequences of a felony conviction are significant, extending far beyond the immediate penalties such as prison sentences, fines, and probation.
 Felonies, which are the most serious of crimes, typically carry significant penalties, ranging from one year in prison to life imprisonment, and even capital punishment.
 These sentences depend on the nature and severity of the offense.